 Brad Toben looks upon his position as dean of Baylor Law, indeed he looks upon the profession of law, as a way to help individuals, his community and our larger society.

 “The law is a calling to serve.
 As lawyers, we meet people in their hour of greatest need.
 Their family relationships, their property, their business interests, and maybe even their civil liberties may be at stake.
 They're scared, worried, and feel adrift, and they come to their lawyer for guidance and solutions they can trust,” he said.
 “I hope all our law students adopt the mindset that they are not in this profession to advance self, for prestige or for hoped-for financial security - they are here to serve others.
 This truly is a vocation.”

 Dean Toben graduated from Baylor Law with the J.D. degree, with honors, in 1977, after completing his B.A., with honors, in political science at the University of Missouri-St. Louis.
 He received the LL.M. from Harvard Law School in 1981 and then taught at Indiana University School of Law-Indianapolis.

-He joined the Baylor Law faculty in 1983 and was named as Dean of the Law School in 1991.
+He joined the Baylor Law faculty in 1983 and was named as Dean of the Law School in 1991 at the age of 36.
+He is now the longest serving dean in the nation among the 203 ABA accredited law schools.
 His academic interests have focused in the areas of commercial law and the relationship of debtors and creditors under state and federal law.